-I have noted that the species selected for production and culture will be filter feeders that are endemic to the Abrolhos Islands and require no additional feeding.
-I conclude the proposed species will have minimal impact on the surrounding environment as there will be no increase in nutrient levels; however, to ensure the water quality remains high, monitoring sites will be established to record seawater quality parameters identified in the MEMP.
-In addition, Pelsaert will only culture species that occur naturally within the Abrolhos Islands to assure that no introduction of exotic species is made to the natural marine ecosystem.
-This is covered in the MEMP.
+I have noted that the species selected for production and culture will be filter feeders that are endemic to the Abrolhos Islands and require no additional feeding; consequently, there will be no increase in nutrient levels arising from the introduction of manufactured feeds.
+I therefore consider the proposed species to have minimal impact on the surrounding environment.
+To ensure the water quality remains high, monitoring sites will be established to record seawater quality parameters identified in the MEMP.
+In addition, Pelsaert will only culture species that occur naturally within the Abrolhos Islands to avoid introduction of exotic species to the natural marine ecosystem.
+I note this is dealt with in the MEMP.